-I believe one of the easiest and less boring way to learn python is to use the website Codecademy: http://www.codecademy.com/en/tracks/python
+I believe one of the easiest and less boring ways to learn python is to use the website Codecademy: http://www.codecademy.com/en/tracks/python

 Codecademy is teaching Python 2.7.3, which is the same Nuke is using.

-My favorite part is that you don’t need to install anything, you can code and run your code directly in the browser.
+My favourite part is that you don’t need to install anything, you can code and run your code directly in the browser.

 No need to complete the whole course, but I would recommend going at least until the “Loops” chapter.
 (Just before the advanced Topics)

-Of course you can also finish the whole course that wouldn’t hurt.
+Of course, if finish the whole course that wouldn’t hurt.

 Cool, I can write some Python now, but how do I use it in Nuke?

-The script editor itself has two windows, an input part at the bottom, that’s where you write your code, and an output part on top, that will return the result from your code.
+The script editor itself has two windows, an input part at the bottom, that’s where you write your code, and an output part on top, which will return the result from your code.

 print "Hello Nuke World!"